Ellen Hørup

-Ellen Gunhilde Hørup (29 December 1871 – 25 March 1953) was a Danish journalist and non-fiction writer.
+Ellen Gunhilde Hørup (29 December 1871 – 25 March 1953) was a Danish feminist, journalist, pacifist and anti-fascist.
 She wrote extensively in several languages including English in support of peace, improvements in childcare, and women's rights.
 Hørup was also an active supporter of Mahatma Gandhi, working with him for a time.
+She was also a translator and non-fiction writer.

 Biography

 Born in Copenhagen, Hørup grew up in a rather radical home for the times as her mother Emma Hørup continued to teach rather than raise her daughter at home while her father, the politician Viggo Hørup, was known for his pacificism.
 Although she trained as a dentist, graduating in both Denmark (1893) and France (1894), she only practised for a short period of training practice.

 In 1886, she married the lawyer Vilhelm Nielsen who soon became a leading player at the newspaper Politiken.
 For a number of years, she continued virtually unnoticed, except for adding to her emancipated reputation by becoming the first female rower and racing cyclist in Denmark.
+She was also the fifth female dentist in Denmark.
 In her early forties, she began work as a translator, producing an Italian version of Hans Christian Andersen's fairly tales.
 In 1912, she published her first articles in Tilskueren before joining Politikken as a translator.
 It was not until 1927 that she published the first of a series of long editorial articles in the paper.
 Thanks to her excellent knowledge of English, Russian and Italian, she is thought to be the first Danish woman who wrote articles on international politics before the Second World War.
-In 1930, she founded Indiens Venner (Friends of India) together with a journal bearing the same name, reflecting branches of Friends of India organizations around the world.
-In 1932, she established The International Committee for India which held a number of conferences in Geneva.
+As a journalist, Hørup wrote more than 600 feature articles and editorials, and more than 300 shorter articles in newspapers, magazines and books about international politics, armament and disarmament, and imperialism.
+She also wrote against fascism and Nazism, against totalitarian governments, and militarism, including NATO.